 - April – continued reinforcement of various dead hedge barriers, digging out a drain to avoid flooding, clearing in the Lower Bleach works and continued clearing of the rhododendron opposite the Smithy.

-- June - skills learnt at last year’s SPAB project were put to good use and extra soft capping in the Lower Bleach Works carried out.
+- June - skills learnt during the SPAB project were put to good use and extra soft capping in the Lower Bleach Works carried out.
 Native blue bell seeds were planted high on the slope above the brook in the beech trees opposite to the Paint Mill.

 - July - the wildflower meadow next to the Lower Pond was cut back and the hay removed to help promote wildflowers rather than grass.
 The wall adjacent to the Upper Bleach Works, which had been pushed into the stream, was stripped back and re-bedded using the Lumsdale lime mortar recipe from the SPAB week – further use of SPAB week skills!